blaze/blaze/docs/source/datashape.rst

 ~~~~~~~~~~~~

 Datashape types that are single values are called **unit** types.
 They
-represent a fixed type that is not dependent on any arguments.
+represent a fixed type that is not dependent on any parameters.
 For
 example ``int32`` or ``2``.

 Datashape types that are comprised of multiple unit types are